Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Vinhomes Central Park with grass, families, apartments on the left and the Vinpearl Landmark 81 building in the distance.

-Vinpearl Landmark 81 (taken from Vinhomes Central Park)
+The Landmark 81 skyscraper from Vinhomes Central Park

 My Favorite Binh Thanh District Hotels

-Ward 19 in Binh Thanh District is also one of my favorite little areas.
+Ward 19 is also one of my favorite little areas.
 I frequently come here to eat.
 It has very local vibes mixed with great places to eat and wander.
 This would be a very cool place to stay, either short-term or long-term.

-Its streets are smaller.
 Ward 19 and Ward 17 across the way are both very walkable.
 I have looked at a few different condos here over the years.
-If I found a place I liked, I would live in Ward 17 or Ward 19, but only because I have a motorbike and am comfortable riding a Grab moto-taxi if needed.
+If I found a place I liked, I would live in Ward 17, Ward 19, or Ward 22 near Vinhomes.

 Taken from inside Vinhomes Central Park in Binh Thanh District, looking at Vinhomes apartments on the left and Vinpearl Landmark 81 on the right, with a sunny background